xiaolai/regular-investing-in-box/docs/en/README.md

 Choosing a mix of multiple investments, rather than just one, has a powerful effect.
 The most famous example once again comes from Warren Buffet.
 In April of 2017, United Airlines had a [PR disaster](https://en.wikipedia.org/wiki/United_Express_Flight_3411_incident) on their hands when, after overselling a flight, they had 69-year-old David Dao dragged off of an aircraft.
 Quite a few of the media reports that followed were about Warren Buffett, because he owned a large amount of stock in United's parent company.
 The reports said that, since the company's stock had gone down 4%, losing more than \$1 billion in market value, Buffett had lost more than \$90 million.
 At the end of trading that day, the stock was down just over 1%, so Buffett's paper loss was around \$24 million.

 But did Buffett really lose money?
 No. In addition to United, he also had stock in American Airlines, Delta Airlines, and Southwest Airlines.
-The stock prices of those three airlines all went *up* that day, giving Buffett an overall paper *gain* of \$1.4 billion on his airline stocks!
+The stock prices of those three airlines all went *up* that day, giving Buffett an overall paper *gain* of \$140 million on his airline stocks!
 Buffett's diversification in the airline sector insulated him from the price volatility of a single airline stock.
 Had Buffett not had diversified his holdings in the airline sector, the result would have been quite different!

 ### 2.4 All Trends Have Bubbles